noornaddour/Find_the_trash/README.md

-This is the IBIS GAME!
+# This is the IBIS GAME!
+Created by me.